learnbyexample/cli-computing/Working_with_Files_and_Directories.md

 ```
 $ cat > sample.txt
 This is an example of adding text to a new file using cat command.
-Press Ctrl+c on a newline to save and quit.
+Press Ctrl+d on a newline to save and quit.
 ^C

 $ cat sample.txt
 This is an example of adding text to a new file using cat command.
-Press Ctrl+c on a newline to save and quit.
+Press Ctrl+d on a newline to save and quit.

 $ wc sample.txt
   2  23 111 sample.txt

 $ tac sample.txt
-Press Ctrl+c on a newline to save and quit.
+Press Ctrl+d on a newline to save and quit.
 This is an example of adding text to a new file using cat command.
 ```